libmapper/mappersession/README.md

 session.unload(filename, graph=None)
 ```

-loads session files and optionally waits for signals.
+Loads session files and optionally waits for signals.
 Maps will be tagged with the filename using a property named `session`.

 - param `filename` (String or List): The session file(s) to unload
 - optional param `graph`: A previously-allocated libmapper Graph object to use.
 If not provided one will be allocated internally.